nikkijuk/camunda-playground/README.md

 Simply put: complexity needs to go somewhere else.
 To global flow of services, which, in it's best is controlled.

 !["br2"](pics/camundacon-2018-the-role-of-workflows-in-microservices-camunda-48-1024.jpg "BPM and microservices")

+Saga pattern pops up here as orchestrated implementation described in Microservices in Action.

+- In an orchestrated saga, a service takes on the role of orchestrator (or coordinator): a process that executes and tracks the outcome of a saga across multiple services.
+An orchestrator might be an independent service or a capability of an existing service.
+- The sole responsibility of the orchestrator is to manage the execution of the saga.
+It may interact with participants in the saga via asynchronous events or request/response messages.
+Most importantly, it should track the state of execution for each stage in the process; this is sometimes called the saga log.

+It should be by now ecvident that "orchestrator" is here BPM engine, ans SAGA is single process or subprocess.

+Saga pattern is like most of implementation strategies.
+No silver bullets here.

+- Centralizing the saga’s sequencing logic in a single service makes it significantly easier to reason about the outcome and progress of that saga, as well as change the sequencing in one place.
+In turn, this can simplify individual services, reducing the complexity of states they need to manage, because that logic moves to the coordinator.
+- This approach does run the risk of moving too much logic to the coordinator.
+At worst, this makes the other services anemic wrappers for data storage, rather than autonomous and independently responsible business capabilities.

+No Locks.
+No ACID.
+No isolation.
+From data point of view Sagas & Long running processes - whether choreographed or orchestrated - have more persistent states as intermediate states are persisted and can be modified futher.

+Microservices in Action presents your new world like this
+- Unlike ACID transactions, sagas aren’t isolated.
+The result of each local transaction is immediately visible to other transactions affecting that entity.
+This visibility means that a given entity might get simultaneously involved in multiple, concurrent sagas.
+As such, you need to design your business logic to expect and handle intermediate states.
+The complexity of the interleaving required primarily depends on the nature of the underlying business logic.

 ## BPM deployment options